 Can I improve My Ad Rank?

 You can improve your Ad Rank by improving your quality score.
-To recap that is a combination of the quality of your Google Ads keywords and landing pages, The better your ad, the higher your quality score and the cheaper your clicks will be.
+To recap, that combines the quality of your Google Ads keywords and landing pages.
+The better your ad, the higher your quality score and the cheaper your clicks will be.

 How Much Does It Cost To Advertise On Google?

-We have worked with hundreds of accounts in our agency, and turned around accounts that don’t profit into nice money making engines. but that takes expertise and coninual optimisation.
-You shouldn’t feel the cost, or the agency fee because it should be bringing in tonnes of business.
+We have worked with hundreds of accounts in our agency and turned around accounts that don’t profit into nice money-making engines.
+But that takes expertise and continual optimisation.
+You shouldn’t feel the cost or the agency fee because it should bring in tonnes of business.

 But the cost of Google Ads is varied and depends on a number of variables.

-Google Ads (formerly Google Adwords) runs on algorithms, and is susceptible to the trends of what is happening in the world. a bit like the stock market. as the needs of consumers change, demand changes and cost per clicks can change.
-One industry that saw a positive uplift during the current COVID-19 pandemic has been apparel.
+Google Ads (formerly Google Adwords) runs on algorithms and is susceptible to the trends of what is happening worldwide.
+A bit like the stock market.
+As the needs of consumers change, demand changes and cost per click can change.

 Do Google Ads Really Work?

-On top of this, we wouldn’t be making a living as a PPC agency if it didn’t work.
-But i would be remiss if I didn’t say more accounts don’t work than do, and people end up losing a lot of money and going away with a bad taste in their mouth.
+On top of this, we wouldn’t be making a living as a PPC Agency if it didn’t work.
+But I would be remiss if I didn’t say more accounts don’t work than do, and people end up losing a lot of money and going away with a bad taste in their mouths.

-Our head of PPC is an ex Google Ads account strategist at Google HQ, and had extensive training in all of Google’s ad formats. he is one of a handful of people who worked behind the scenes on the Google partner program and really understands how Google Ads works!
+Our head of PPC is an ex-Google Ads account strategist at Google HQ and has extensive training in all of Google’s ad formats.
+He is one of a handful of people who worked behind the scenes on the Google partner program and really understands how Google Ads works!

 Are Google Ads Worth The Money?

-So is Google AdWords worth the money in 2020?
-Does it deserve your hard-earned spondoolies?
-We believe Google Ads, done right is absolutely worth the money.
+So is Google AdWords worth the money in 2023?
+Does it deserve your hard-earned money?
+We believe Google Ads, done right, is absolutely worth the money.

 Work With Factory

 Stop losing money and start getting the maximum from your Google Ads.
-Speak to us today.
+Please speak to us today.